 ECSDN Professional Issues

 ECSDN engages with initiatives in the professional development of those involved with working in the early years.
-Seeking to ensure that Early Childhood Studies degrees are preparing graduates appropriately for the future and also to influence the sector so that settings so that they are more likely to be seeking the latest thinking on early childhood.
+Seeking to ensure that Early Childhood Studies degrees are preparing graduates appropriately for the future.
+The ECSDN aims to enable the sector to discover the latest thinking and research in early childhood.

 Examples of this include: